 Moreover, hip-hop utilizes a ton of soul and funk samples from the 1960s and 1970s like James Brown, Funkadelic, Parlament, and so on and so forth.

 Perhaps my favorite example is Kanye West’s song, “Touch The Sky,” created by Lupe Fiasco, which uses Curtis Mayfield’s legendary soul tune, “Move On Up.”
-You can do the same thing via Garageband’s sampler too (my guide).
+You can do the same thing with Garageband’s sampler too as I’ve shown before in my article and in the short video down below:

 Before continuing, make sure you’ve downloaded all of the available sounds.
 To do that, just go into Garageband’s Preferences, and go to “Sound Library,” and then choose the option, “Download All Available Sounds.”